ansys/pyadditive/doc/source/getting_started/index.rst

     make -C doc/ html && your_browser_name doc/html/index.html

-However, the recommended way of checking documentation integrity is using:
+However, the recommended way of checking documentation integrity is to use ``tox``:

 .. code:: bash